Liparis simmondsii

-Liparis simmondsii, commonly known as the coastal sprite orchid, is a plant in the orchid family and is endemic to Queensland.
+Liparis simmondsii, commonly known as coastal sprite orchid, is a plant in the orchid family and is endemic to Queensland.
 It is a terrestrial orchid with two or three egg-shaped leaves and between three and fifteen deep reddish purple flowers with a green column.
 It grows in near-coastal rainforest.

 Description

 Liparis simmondsii is a terrestrial herb with between two and four curved, tapering stems, each 60-80 mm and 7-10 mm wide.
 Each stem has two or three egg-shaped, pleated leaves 80-120 mm long and 40-60 mm wide with wavy edges on a stalk up to 20 mm long.
 Between three and fifteen deep reddish purple flowers, 8-12 mm long and 10-15 mm wide are borne on a flowering stem 150-250 mm long.
 The dorsal sepal is 9-11 mm long, about 3 mm wide and the lateral sepals are a similar length, about 4 mm wide with their tips twisted.
 The petals are also a similar length but only about 1 mm wide.
 The labellum is 8-9 mm long and 6-7 mm wide with a square-cut or rounded tip and turns sharply downwards.
 The column is green.
 Flowering occurs between December and February.